 Nebraska-Penalty Guidelines for Sales to Minors Are there written guidelines for penalties that are No written guidelines imposed on retailers for furnishing to a minor?
-What is the time period for defining second, Four years third, and subsequent offenses?
+What is the time period for defining second, third 4 years and subsequent offenses?
 What is the penalty for the first offense?
 10-20 days suspension What is the penalty for the second offense?
-N/A What is the penalty for the third offense?
-N/A What is the penalty for the fourth offense?
-N/A
+Not specified What is the penalty for the third offense?
+Not specified What is the penalty for the fourth offense?
+Not specified

-Notes: 1st offense - On guilty plea 5 days upon written cert from licensee that person making sale had completed within the past 3 years, training program approved by Commission.
+Notes: 1st offense: On guilty plea, 5 days upon written cert from licensee that person making sale had completed within the past 3 years, training program approved by Commission.

-2nd offense - Occurring within 4 years, 22-day suspension; within 3 years, 32 days; within 2 years, 42 days; within 1 year, 52 days
+2nd offense: Occurring within 4 years, 2 days close plus 20 days; within 3 years, 2 days close plus 30 days; within 2 years, 2 days close plus 40 days; within 1 year, 2 days close plus 50 days.